mwittig/thing-it-node/README.md

     12/1/2015 6:32:01 AM INFO Node[The Node] Event Processors started.
     12/1/2015 6:32:01 AM INFO Node[The Node] Jobs activated.
     12/1/2015 6:32:01 AM INFO Node[The Node] Node [The Node] started.

-You should also be able switch both LEDs on and off via the respective buttons or switch both LEDs on by covering the Photocell for more than a few seconds.

 ## Running the Mobile Web App